-A. Overall Standards Reports (Annually and quarterly with monthly breakout)
+A. Overall Standards Reports (yearly and quarterly with monthly breakout)

 - WOS1 Reports on water quality testing at both source and distribution points by parish and region - WOS2 Reports on number of customer complaints received in relation to the standard.
 Routine reports on areas affected by drought conditions. - WOS3 Reports on planned lock-offs.
-Reports should include water supply system and location, areas affected, reason for interruption, notification time before interruption, period of interruption. - WOS4 a) Number of unplanned lock-offs - b) Percentage of unplanned lock-offs not restored within 24 hours in urban areas - c) Percentage of unplanned lock-offs not restored within 48 hours in rural areas - WOS5 a) Number of blockage (overflowing) at sewers main. - b) Percentage of reported overflowing not corrected within 24 hours after being informed - c) In relation to customer reporting, number of customer complaints received. - WOS7 a) Number of meters changed - b) Number of complaints received on customers not informed of the changes to the meter.
+Reports should include water supply system and location, areas affected, reason for interruption, notification time before interruption, period of interruption. - WOS4 a) Number of unplanned lock-offs - b) Percentage of unplanned lock-offs not restored within 24 hours in urban areas - c) Percentage of unplanned lock-offs not restored within 48 hours in rural areas - WOS5 a) Number of blockage (overflowing) at sewers main. - b) Percentage of reported overflowing not corrected within 24 hours after being informed - c) In relation to customer reporting, number of customer complaints received. - WOS6 Reports on sewerage effluent quality testing at plants by parish - WOS7 a) Number of leaks identified/reported by parish - b) Timeframe within which each leak was repaired or is to be repaired - c) Percentage of leaks not repaired within the specified time (within 5 days up to 2010; within 3 days after 2010)

-B. Guaranteed standards reports (annually and quarterly)
+B. Guaranteed standards reports (yearly and quarterly)7